codersstudio/codersz/README.md

   }
   ```

-  Generated markup normalizes utility classes such as `text-gray-800`, and when you omit custom CSS it emits a scoped style block automatically.
+  The generated markup normalizes utility classes like `text-gray-800`, and when you omit custom CSS it emits a scoped style block for the component.

-- **Namespaces and interfaces** mirror familiar platform constructs and allow method-style access.
+- **Namespaces and interfaces** mirror platform idioms and enable method-style access.

   ```jssp
   namespace http {